Voice Recognition Software

 I went to the Dragon Naturally Speaking site (nuance.com).
 I looked at the options, the reviews on Amazon, and called customer support.
 I asked them if they had a product for the 64-bit machines.
 They told me I needed 10.1.
 I asked about the different versions and the price made the decision for me: I’d love the Professional, which works with MS Outlook, but that’s $900.
 We’re talking about a dislocated pinkie finger… I can afford the Preferred option, and for now, I’ll simply compose in MS Word and then paste copy into email.
 If my finger never gets back to full functionality, I may have to upgrade.
 Then again, I may just discover I love this technology enough that a $600 upgrade would repay the investment.

-Dragon arrived in the afternoon via UPS.
+The software and microphone arrived via UPS.
 First you have to install the software, then set up the microphone, then perform sound checks on the microphone.
 Finally, the system asks you to read a reasonable amount of text, perhaps 10 minutes or so.
 One of Scott Adams’ books is an option, as is a speech by John Kennedy.
 I haven’t tried the Kennedy speech yet.
 Setting up the program to this point took about an hour.

 Before leaving for the day, I opened one of my documents to test the system.
 Was I ever disappointed!
 It didn’t appear that the system was running any better than the Microsoft version had done.
 I would dictate and go on and the system would start to recognize me, and then asked for verification of what I had just dictated, and stall up and lose what I’ve said.
 Because it was close to the end of the workday, I left it thinking that perhaps a reboot on the system would make a difference.

 Indeed, a reboot appeared to make a slight difference, but the bigger improvement came from A) additional training, and B) syncing my training files with the user file created for my profile.
 It is not intuitively obvious that this needs to be done.
 Admittedly, I am not the most technically literate user on the planet.
-Dragon NS provides a tutorial of some form that may explain some of this.
+The software ships with a tutorial that may explain some of this.
+(1/2011 update: in general, I’ve found the software’s Help files to be pretty lacking.)
 When the files were synced, the system performed the way a $300 product should.

 48 hours after the installation, I have to say, “I’m good to go.”
 I have dictated two multi-page blog posts, content which has been building up inside me for quite some time.
 I have unloaded notes from meetings into my tracking system with almost no effort whatsoever, much faster than I would have been able to do even full speed typing.
 At this point, the system doesn’t completely recognize all the words I used, including the name of my company, red tuxedo, but it’s learning.
 I plan on reading a number of the additional training modules and syncing my files and I expect that the accuracy of Dragon’s voice recognition will continue to improve over time.